As someone who’s been living on Koh Tao for three months without a motorcycle or scooter, I know a thing or two about life on the island sans wheels.

 Where to stay on Koh Tao

 The Hive is about a 10 minutes walk up the road from Sairee beach and main area.
 There’s an outdoor common area that makes it super easy to meet people, plus lots of barbecues, boat trips, and singalong guitar nights.
-The dorms are air-conditioned (at night) with ensuite bathrooms.
-Rooms are a bit small and the free breakfast is pretty sparse (coffee/tea and toast).
-But the vibe is warm and communal and if you’re lucky you might get to try Wan’s authentic Thai cooking!
+The dorms are air-conditioned (at night and in the afternoon) with ensuite bathrooms.
+The vibe is warm and communal and if you’re lucky you might get to try Wan’s authentic Thai cooking!

 This hostel is about the same distance from town as the Hive but deeper in the forest (and yes this does mean there are a lot of mosquitoes here).
 I think this might be the cheapest hostel you’ll find in Sairee.
-I’ve heard mixed reviews.
+I’ve heard good things.

 If you’re traveling in a couple or group or just looking for some privacy, you can book one of these bungalows right near the water.